 If you have been injured in a construction site accident, Slater & Zurz can help.
 We will guide you through the process of filing or appealing an Ohio workers’ compensation claim and work to ensure you receive the full amount of benefits you are entitled to.
 When a third party causes your construction accident injuries, we will work to hold them responsible and recover damages on your behalf.
 And if you tragically lost a loved one in a construction accident, we will help you pursue justice on their behalf in a wrongful death case.

-When working in the construction industry, you should be able to go to work knowing your employer and others have taken the proper measures to ensure your safety while on the job.
-When they fail to provide safe working conditions on the job site, our Cincinnati construction accident attorneys will make sure they are held accountable.
-To schedule your free, no-obligation consultation, call Slater & Zurz at 888.534.4850 or contact us online.
+When working in the construction industry, you should be able to go to work knowing your employer, and others have taken the proper measures to ensure your safety while on the job.
+When they fail to provide safe working conditions on the job site, our Cincinnati personal injury attorneys will make sure they are held accountable.
+To schedule your free, no-obligation consultation, call Slater & Zurz at (513)496-3331 or contact us online.
 We are here to help 24 hours a day, 7 days a week.